Consensys/vscode-solidity-auditor/README.md

 # Release Notes

+## v0.0.25
+- updated: breaking interface with `vscode-interactive-graphviz@v0.0.8`: the render command was renamed from `interactive-graphviz.preview.beside` to `graphviz-interactive-preview.preview.beside`

 ## v0.0.24
 - new: Solidity Visual Auditor Cockpit panel additions
     - Context: show function call trace when clicking into a contract method in the editor